Turkish star Turan could face more than 12 years jail for brawl

 The incident, which took place outside an Istanbul nightclub and reportedly left Sahin with a broken nose, has transfixed Turkey over the last days.

+Turkish media reports said that the dispute concerned Berkay's wife, Ozlem Ada Sahin.
+Turan's wife Aslihan Dogan was not present.

-In a bizarre sequence of events, Turan then reportedly went to the hospital where the singer was being treated clutching a gun and begging to be shot and forgiven.
+According to his statement to police, Turan said after the fight he went to the hospital where Berkay was being held, clutching a gun and asking to be shot if the singer believed it was true he harassed his wife.

+He claimed to Berkay that he did not know that Ozlem was his wife.

+Turan said the gun then went off when he took it back, according to the statement cited in Turkish media.

 The attacking midfielder, who won 100 caps for the national side, has for years been Turkey's best known footballer and is a strong supporter of President Recep Tayyip Erdogan.